-Grades 11, 12 Semester
+Grades 11, 12 1 Period Daily Semester 1/2 Credit

 Students will work with clay in this class.
 Instruction in both hand building methods as well as wheel throwing will be taught.
 Students will be introduced to pottery and kiln firing methods.
-Students reelecting Ceramics will be working on an individual basis to improve their workmanship in ceramics.
+Students reelecting Ceramics will be working on an

+Bedford High School Program of Studies 2022-2023 individual basis to improve their workmanship in ceramics.
 Seniors will have first priority in signing up for this class.
 Students may select Ceramics in either semester or all year in Grades 11 and 12.
 Students may be required to purchase additional materials for this class.